bravoalpha79/MothRadar/README.md

 [![Build Status](https://travis-ci.org/bravoalpha79/MothRadar.svg?branch=master)](https://travis-ci.org/bravoalpha79/MothRadar)

-MothRadar is a ticket tracker app for a fictional application called UnicornAttractor.
+MothRadar is a ticket tracker for a fictional application called UnicornAttractor.
 MothRadar enables the users of the UnicornAttractor to raise tickets on issues encountered during the app use, to browse through existing tickets, and to comment on them.
 It also provides the users with the ability to upvote existing tickets, thus helping the UnicornAttractor app owner to prioritise fixes among existing bugs.

 _"MothRadar never loses track of any bug that enters its scope."_